gtog/gtog.github.com/_posts/2013-04-04-tail-risk-part-2.md

 Also avilable on [R-bloggers.com](http://www.r-bloggers.com "R-bloggers.com")

 If you missed the first part of this analysis, be sure to check it out on gtog.github.com.
-In this part of the analyis, I'm going to look at the actual 1 day negative returns / VaR estimates
-("VaR breaks") across a numnber of different asset classes.
-The hope is to arrive at some general
-conclusions about how big historical events have been as measured by a simple VaR metric.
-Armed with this
-information, we can start to think about how to craft a reasonable tail risk hedging strategy.
-Crafting
-a good tail risk hedging strategy involves a lot more than what we're going to examine here, but this is
-where the foundation for a good program lies.
-You have to know the potential magintudes of various events
-before you can correctly size and design a good hedging program.
+In this part of the analyis, I'm going to look at the actual 1 day negative returns / VaR estimates ("VaR breaks") across a numnber of different asset classes.
+The hope is to arrive at some general conclusions about how big historical events have been as measured by a simple VaR metric.
+Armed with this information, we can start to think about how to craft a reasonable tail risk hedging strategy.
+Crafting a good tail risk hedging strategy involves a lot more than what we're going to examine here, but this is where the foundation for a good program lies.
+You have to know the potential magintudes of various events before you can correctly size and design a good hedging program.

 I also promised to clean up the summary function in a faster format.
 So, here goes.

-As usual, import some libraries:

 ### Setting up the data

 Let's go out and get the data we want to examine.
 This time we'll put each of the data elements in a list.
 We can pass this list of variables to our new summary functions.

 {% highlight r %}
 tickers.equity = c("SP500", "DJIA")  # SP500 and DJIA